mccoy-lab/1kgp_chm13_maps/README.md

 * `autosomes`: Directory contains scripts to create per-population and averaged recombination maps for all autosomes.
 * `chrX`: Contains scripts to apply accessibility mask to chrX and separate per population.
 Contains directories with recombination map scripts for **pseudoautosomal** and **non-pseudoautosomal** regions

+* `variance_sorted_1mb.csv` - table of variance in recombination rates across populations.
+Sorted in descending order.
+Variance was computed in nonoverlapping 1 Mb windows.